Interim Careers Lead: Mr C Taylor ctaylor@themast.co.uk

 Careers Information, Advice and Guidance (CIAG)

-CIAG is available to all of our students, to enable them to make informed decisions about their education and careers choices.
+CIAG is available to all of our pupils in order to enable them to make informed decisions about their education and careers choices.
 An overview of the service that is offered at Kirkburton Middle School can be seen below.

 Careers Resources